-Balfe Sheet Music
+Balfe Sheet Music and Biography

 His father was a dance master and violinist.
 As a young boy, Michael played the violin for his father’s dance classes.

 At the age of nine Balfe appeared in public playing the violin and later wrote the ballad ‘Young Fanny’ later named the ‘Lover’s Mistake’.
-On the death of his father in 1823 he moved to London and gained a position at the Theatre Royal, Drury Lane and later became the lead in the orchestra.
+On the death of his father in 1823 he moved to London and gained a position at the Theatre Royal, Drury Lane, and later became the lead in the orchestra.
 Whilst continuing to play the violin he also sought a career as an opera singer.